MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-faults.md

 This returns any faults that affect the overall Storage Spaces Direct cluster.
 Most often, these faults relate to hardware or configuration.
 If there are no faults, the cmdlet returns nothing.

 >[!NOTE]
 > In a non-production environment, and at your own risk, you can experiment with this feature by triggering faults yourself.
-For example, by removing one physical disk or shutting down one node.
+For example, you can do this by removing one physical disk or shutting down one node.
 After the fault appears, re-insert the physical disk or restart the node to make the fault disappear.

 ## Usage in .NET and C#
-This sections shows how to connect to the Health Service, use discover objects, and run fault queries.
+This section shows how to connect to the Health Service, use discover objects, and run fault queries.

 ### Connect
 In order to query the Health Service, you establish a **CimSession** with the cluster.
 To do so, you will need some things that are only available in full Microsoft .NET, meaning you cannot readily do this directly from a web or mobile app.
 The code samples in this section use C\#, the most straightforward choice for this data access layer.